Save Outlook Attachments to Local Drive Automatically

 Most email applications and webmail services now allow you to send and receive attachments.
 Similarly, Outlook users have access to this capability.
 Furthermore, you may use the “Attach” command to send an attachment with your email, and the Store As command to save the attachments.

 However, most email clients, including Outlook, only store individual files at a time; no one provides the ability to save bulk attachments to a local folder.
-Basically, we’ll talk about Outlook and how to save Outlook attachments to a local folder in bulk in this article.
+We’ll talk about Outlook and how to save Outlook attachments to a local folder in bulk in this article.

 So, if you are an Outlook user looking for a technique to store numerous attachments, this article is for you.
 Here we will explore the top three approaches to do this operation.